FREE 5-Ingredient Recipe EBook

 How To Bake Chicken Thighs

-This section shows how to make baked chicken thighs in the oven, with step-by-step photos and details about the technique, to help you visualize it.
-For full instructions, including amounts and temperatures, see the recipe card below.
+I have step-by-step photos here to help you visualize the recipe.
+For full instructions, including amounts and temperatures, see the recipe card.

 Storage Instructions

-- Store: Keep leftovers in the fridge for up to 3-4 days.
+- Store: Keep leftovers in an airtight container in the fridge for up to 3-4 days.
+The skin will soften, but you can easily crisp it up again.

 More Easy Chicken Thigh Recipes

-Oven Baked Chicken Thighs (Crispy & Easy!)
+Oven Baked Chicken Thighs (Crispy & Easy)

 Ingredients

-Compound butter:
+Compound Butter:

 Chicken: